Joachim Roenneberg, Who Sabotaged Nazis' Nuclear Hopes, Dies At 99

 ″We were scared to death," Roenneberg said.
 "If they used the cable car, we were done for."

-The team had trained meticulously on the plant's layout, using drawings and recreations in Britain.
+The team had trained meticulously on the plant's layout, using drawings and re-creations in Britain.
 That practice was crucial in finding and destroying the specialized equipment in the plant's basement.
 But as Roenneberg told the AP, the saboteurs had only the broadest of plans for what came after.

 ″Five of us had been ordered to head for Sweden afterwards, if there was any afterwards,″ he said.
 They skied for two weeks to reach Sweden, some 250 miles away.
 As they did so, they eluded thousands of German troops.